MoAKgit/Generative-Adversarial-Networks-with-Tfrecord-files/README.md

 The trained weights are saved in the directory 'saved_model/'

-For the sake of the time, I just uploaded the tf record file in the directory of 'tfrecord files'
+For the sake of time, I just uploaded the tf record file in the directory of 'tfrecord files'

-The number of epochs and learning rate are set to 200 and 0.0005 , respectively.
+The number of epochs and the learning rate is set to 200 and 0.0005, respectively.

 I printed out the details of the Generator and discriminator as follows: